Gabrielnero000/PBR-Playground/README.md

 ---

 ## But what is PBR?
-Since the prehistoric CRT until actual pixel-based monitors, generate realistic images was (and still is) the main goal of the Computer Graphics (CG) research.
+Since the prehistoric CRT displays until actual pixel-based monitors, generate realistic images was (and still is) the main goal of the Computer Graphics (CG) research.

 ## Gallery: Images of Experiments